Protein digestion. A visual summary with scientific references

 Protein fermentation in the large intestine

-Despite the thorough process of protein digestion started from the mouth, continued in the stomach, and mostly done in the small intestine, some proteins still reach the large intestine not totally digested3,4.
+Despite the thorough process of protein digestion that started in the mouth, continued in the stomach, and was mostly done in the small intestine, some proteins still reach the large intestine not totally digested3,4.

-These proteins can come from the diet, like elastin and collagen; or from the digestive system itself, like sloughed epithelial cells, dead bacterias, or pancreatic enzymes, which are also proteins4.
+These proteins can come from the diet, like elastin and collagen; or from the digestive tract itself, like sloughed epithelial cells, dead bacteria, or pancreatic enzymes, which are also proteins4.

 After arriving in the large intestine, these proteins are further decomposed by colonic bacteria, mainly in the distal colon4.
 This degradation leads to the formation of useful molecules for our body, such as short-chain and branched-chain fatty acids.

 Colonic epithelial cells absorb fatty acids4.
-In the body, they are used as nutriments, and some of them are locally used as an energy source by epithelial cells of the colon.
+In the body, they are used as nutrients, and some of them are locally used as an energy source by epithelial cells of the colon.

 If you want to dive deeper into the metabolic pathways behind gastric and pancreatic juices secretion and protein digestion, I recommend having a look at the Kyoto Encyclopedia of Genes and Genomes.
-It proposes an exhaustive pathway map along with other detailed information when you click on the different molecules.
+It proposes nice pathway map along with other detailed information when you click on the different molecules.